i-like-robots/express-request-mock/README.md

 const request = expressRequestMock(animals, options)
 ```

-The function will call the given controller method and return a promise.
-The promise will resolve with an obect containing the following keys:
+The provided handler will be called and a promise returned.
+The promise will resolve either when the response is ended or the fallthrough function called.
+If the response is ended an object with the following keys will be returned:

 1. `req`: The request object created by `createRequest`
 2. `res`: The response object created by `createResponse`